CentralLaserFacility/intensity-map-poc/requirements/_CLF_Uno_POC.md

 ##### Enabling/disabling the Profile graphs

-If you disable the displaying of the graphs, the Image expands to fill the available space - preserving the aspect ratio of the image.
+If you disable the displaying of the graphs, the Image expands to fill the available space - preserving the aspect ratio so that square pixels stay square, and a circular beam profile stays circular.

 ##### Configuring the 'height' of the Profile graphs

 Nice if we could adjust the 'height' that is available to display the Intensity value, independently on the Horizontal and Vertical graphs.
-Using something ike a Grid Splitter ?
+Using a Grid Splitter ?

-##### Choosing the X/Y coordinates for the Profile graphs

-Mouse double-click on the image, dragging a slider, numeric entry, dragging the lines drawn onto the image.
-ALREADY DESCRIBED ABOVE.

-##### Pan and zoom

-ALREADY DESCRIBED ABOVE.

 ##### Pausing and resuming acquisition

 The default is to refresh the displayed image and graphs as every new frame of data is acquired.
 However it will be useful to be able to 'freeze' the display to show the most recent dataset, in order to examine the image in detail without it changing.

 A switch labelled 'Play/Pause' will be provided (exact label tbd).
+The current mode will be indicated in the UI.
+When we're paused, it might be useful to display the timestamp of the image that's being displayed (not relevant for the POC as the images are synthetic).

 ##### Saving to a file